PolusAI/image-tools/classification/K-NN/README.rst

 Runtime Arguments
 -----------------

-The code requires 6 parameters as the input that are listed in order below.
+The code requires the following parameters as the input that are listed in order below.

 1- ``filePath``: The full path to the input csv file containig the dataset.
+Please ensure there are no
+                   other csv files in this path.
 2- ``K``: The desired number of Nearest Neighbours to be computed.
 3- ``sampleRate``: The rate at which we do sampling.
 This parameter plays a key role in the performance.
 This parameter is a trades-off between the performance and the accuracy of the results.
 Values closer to 1 provides more accurate results but the execution instead takes longer.
 4- ``convThreshold``: An integer that controls the convergence of the model.
 A fixed integer is used here instead of delta*N*K that was given in the paper.
+5- ``outputPath``: The full path to the output csv files.
-5- ``colIndex1`` and ``colIndex2`` (Optional): The index of columns from the input csv file where raw data exists continuously in between.
+6,7- ``colIndex1`` and ``colIndex2`` (Optional): The indices of columns from the input csv file where raw data exists continuously in between.
 If these two arguments were left blank, the code assumes that the entire input csv file is raw data and automatically computes the number of columns in the input csv file.
 The numbering for these 2 indices begin from 1.
 Please note that the code assumes that the first line in the input csv file is the header.

 -----------
 The Outputs